-In honor of Women’s History Month, each week in March we are celebrating the roles of women in protecting, restoring and donating Washington State parklands and historic sites that they donated for future generations – places for you and me.
+We are celebrating the roles of women in protecting, restoring and donating Washington State parklands and historic sites that they donated for future generations – places for you and me.

-This week, we celebrate Esther Stark Maltby, 16th president of Washington State Federation of Women’s Clubs (WSFWC and now named General Federation of Women’s Clubs).
+In this story, we celebrate Esther Stark Maltby, 16th president of Washington State Federation of Women’s Clubs (WSFWC and now named General Federation of Women’s Clubs).
 The WSFWC was incorporated in 1910 as a voluntary association for women to learn and improve their lives, lead charitable work and engage in civic campaigns for the public good.

 We are highlighting Esther Stark Maltby’s leadership of the WSFWC campaign during 1925-1927 to raise $25,000 to purchase and protect 62.89 acres of forestlands with a “selection of giant firs, cedars, and hemlocks” to donate as a state park.
 Ultimately, new parcels were protected and donated to become the place we visit today that is Federation Forest State Park.